iantkim/iantkim/README.md

 - evidence for/against: time is best explained with neuroscience, not physics
 - how to be paid as an armchair theoretical neuroscientist
+- the constraints of reality has 'made many ppl angry and has been widely regarded as a bad move'